Unprecedented: India Aims To Land The Chandrayaan-2 Rover Near The South Pole Of The Moon

 “The launch date will depend on various factors like the moon’s relative position with respect to the Earth.”

-The mission’s goal is to deploy the six-wheeled Chandrayaan-2 rover on an ancient high plain of the moon, located at a latitude of about 70° south, between two craters — Manzinus C and Simpelius N. Here, the rover will be able to move freely across the lunar surface, “in semi-autonomous mode,” shows ISRO on its website.
+The mission’s goal is to deploy the six-wheeled Chandrayaan-2 rover on an ancient high plain of the moon, located at a latitude of about 70 degrees south, between two craters — Manzinus C and Simpelius N. Here, the rover will be able to move freely across the lunar surface “in semi-autonomous mode,” shows ISRO on its website.

 During its trek across the moon’s surface, the Chandrayaan-2 rover will collect a wide range of scientific data regarding “lunar topography, mineralogy, elemental abundance, lunar exosphere and signatures of hydroxyl and water-ice,” details the Indian space agency.

-However, this is not an easy task, considering the rover is powered by solar cells, which depend on direct sunlight to recharge – the one thing the poles can’t offer in abundance.
+However, this is not an easy task considering the rover is powered by solar cells, which depend on direct sunlight to recharge – the one thing the poles can’t offer in abundance.
 Due to the restricted access to direct sunlight in the area, the Chandrayaan-2 rover will have to conduct its scientific research over the course of one lunar day, or 14 days on Earth.

 India planning to land in pole position on Moon.